 According to Art.
-295 CPC, if a party refuses to respond to questioning aimed at proving the possession or existence of the document, or if it appears from the evidence that the Party has hidden or destroyed the document, or if after it was proven that the party has the document and does not then comply with the order issued by the court to present it, the court will be able to consider as proven the allegations made on the content of that document by the applicant Party.
+295 CPC, if a party refuses to respond to questioning aimed at proving the possession or existence of the document, or if it appears from the evidence that the party has hidden or destroyed the document, or if after it was proven that the party has the document, the party does not comply with the order issued by the court to present it, the court will be able to consider as proven the allegations made on the content of that document by the applicant Party.